-The Boston College Police Department offers free fingerprinting service to all current Boston College faculty, staff and students.
+The Boston College Police Department offers fingerprinting service free of charge to all current Boston College faculty, staff and students.
 Please carefully review all the instructions and requirements below.
-At this time, we are offering inked prints only.
-No electronic versions can be processed or provided at this time.

-Standard FD-258 fingerprint cards will be provided if needed.
+Electronic fingerprint service is now available.
+For inked prints, standard FD-258 fingerprint cards will be provided if needed.
 If different cards are required, you must provide them.
-Do not fill in, or sign the cards prior to your arrival.
-You must bring a government issued ID (driver’s/professional license, passport, etc.) and your BCID.
+Do Not fill in, or sign the cards prior to your arrival.
+You must bring a government issued ID (driver's/professional license, passport, etc.), and your BC ID.
 Service cannot be provided without these documents.

 Appointments may only be schedule using the link below which requires your standard BC credentials and an active connection through the EagleVPN to sign-in.
 Details and instructions for the EagleVPN can be found here.
 Duplicate requests will not be accepted.
 If the schedule for your preferred day does not display an open slot, one is not available.
 You may try again later, or choose another day to see if slots are available.

 Please note that this service if for printed copies of your fingerprint’s only, and are not criminal background checks.
 For personal CORI Requests, please visit this link to the Massachusetts Department of Criminal Justice Information Services website.